 Student - Individuals who are not engaged in teaching or providing guidance services, but who are enrolled in an institution of higher education and actively pursuing a course of study that will enable them to become affiliated with Career and Technical Education.

 Retired - Individuals who have retired from Career and Technical Education.

+Associate Membership - industry or organizational partners who may not qualify under current classifications but want to support CTE.

 The privilege of voting and holding offices shall be reserved to members.